 We’ve already spent a few days in Hanoi and are ready to go exploring.
-We check into the lovely Viet View Hotel and Spa in the centre of Old Hanoi, and we have an elegant and classically decorated room, complete with fresh fruits on arrival, plus the ensuite has a traditional wooden bath tub!
+We check into the lovely Viet View Hotel and Spa in the center of Old Hanoi, and we have an elegant and classically decorated room, complete with fresh fruits on arrival, plus the ensuite has a traditional wooden bathtub!

 We follow him for several blocks and he communicates with a little old lady selling cards on the street corner and for $7 AU each, we get a card with unlimited data – perfect for our social media needs on tour.
 I was so appreciative that he came along with us.
 Without him, we would have no idea what to buy, or where to buy it from.

 We meet our Legend Travel Group tour coordinator that afternoon, and by the time we had finished discussing our agenda, we were both quite excited for the coming weeks ahead.

 The next day started early with a 6:15 a.m. breakfast.
 We didn’t know who else would be traveling with us as the tour is tailor-made for each client.
 I remember looking around at breakfast wondering who we would be on tour with for the coming days as we head to the mountainous region of SaPa in the north.

 Fortunately, our tour returns to this same hotel, so we store our large suitcases with this hotel, and are free to travel with small carry-on trolley bags.